AnishHarekar/AI-in-ENTERPRISE-SYSTEM/README.md

 # Breast Cancer Wisconsin (Diagnostic) Classification

 ## Overview
-This repository contains a machine learning program designed to classify breast cancer tumors as malignant or benign using two different models: Logistic Regression and Support Vector Machine (SVM).
+This repository contains a machine learning program designed to classify breast cancer tumors using two different models: Logistic Regression and Support Vector Machine (SVM).
 The models are trained on the well-known Breast Cancer Wisconsin (Diagnostic) dataset, and their performance is evaluated based on standard metrics.

 ## Dataset
 The Breast Cancer Wisconsin (Diagnostic) dataset is used in this project.
-It includes features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-The target variable indicates whether the tumor is malignant (1) or benign (0).

 ## Models